SB-820

 Summary

 Senator Stern's mental health legislation establishes new protocols for administering antipsychotic medication to county jail inmates found incompetent to stand trial on misdemeanor charges.
-The bill permits involuntary medication without prior consent during emergencies for up to 72 hours when necessary to address an urgent condition, provided it is administered in the least restrictive manner.
+The bill authorizes involuntary medication in emergency situations for up to 72 hours when necessary to address immediate psychiatric needs, while creating a court oversight process for extending treatment beyond that initial period.

 40% progression